 How Does Real Estate Wholesaling Work?

-Wholesalers consistently spend part of their time building a list of investors who buy real estate on a regular basis.
+Wholesalers consistently spend part of their time building a list of investors buying rental properties or homes to flip on a regular basis.
 They also continually research their markets for properties that are likely to fit their investors’ purchase criteria.

 Pre-purchase preparation is crucial for a successful wholesaling transaction.
 When a wholesaler finds an appropriate property for wholesaling, they need to have buyers who are ready to close.
 The purchase contract will give the wholesaler a limited amount of time to do all of this.
 They need to be prepared.